 One committee member serves as the primary point of contact with the presenters for each program, as well as ACRL staff, and introduces, moderates, and concludes the program.

 A second committee member assists with each presentation and serves as back-up moderator in case the primary contact has an emergency or conflict.
 The second committee member also typically collates questions in the presentation, acknowledging receipt of the question via chat.

 Each step is described further in this section.
 Please review the entire timeline and descriptive information for each step prior to initial outreach to the presenters.

-Schedule the program AND a practice session.
+The chair or vice-chair will schedule the program AND a practice session.

 In some cases, the PDC will elect to seek out speakers to address a particular topic deemed especially pertinent by the committee.
 A sample email of this variety is below.